itteco/iframely/README.md

 There are some provider-specific values you might want to configure (e.g. wheather to include media in Twitter status embeds).
 You can also fine-tune API response time by disabling image size detection or readability parsing.
 Plus, we'll put some security configuration options there in a near future.

-__Important__: At the very list you need to enter your own application keys and secret tokens where applicable.
+__Important__: At the very least, you need to enter your own application keys and secret tokens where applicable.

 ### Run server